jackshiels/bananai/README.md

 ![ripe and underripe comparison](https://github.com/jackshiels/bananai/blob/main/GitImages/ripe_underripe_comparison.jpg?raw=true)
 Figure 7: ripe and underripe comparison.

-As such, a decision was made to narrow categories to ripe and overripe.
+As such, a decision was made to narrow the model's categories to ripe and overripe.

 ## Two Category Model
 The two-category model proved significantly more accurate.
 It is surmised that this increase in accuracy comes from the removal of ambiguity between unripe and ripe image categories, which were quite similar.
 Two category accuracy only increased marginally with an increase in images.